ITRS-Group/cordial/libraries/libemail/README.md

 If `_SMTP_USERNAME` is set then authentication is attempted.
 As the Gateway writes all parameters to it's log file, the password should either be encoded using [ExpandString](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config#Config.ExpandString) or placed in a file with restrictive permissions that can be read by the Gateway process.
 The `_SMTP_PASSWORD_FILE` is either and absolute path or a path to a file relative to the working directory of the Gateway.
 If defined then `_SMTP_PASSWORD` overrides the value in any file referenced by `_SMTP_PASSWORD_FILE`.

 To use an encoded password it must be in the format `${enc:KEYFILE:CIPHERTEXT}`.
 This is the format supported by [ExpandString](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config#Config.ExpandString) and can be created using the [`geneos`](tools/geneos/README.md) program or manually by following the instructions in [Secure Passwords](https://docs.itrsgroup.com/docs/geneos/current/Gateway_Reference_Guide/gateway_secure_passwords.htm).
-Assuming you have create a keyfile and saved it to `${HOME}/.config/geneos/keyfile.aes` then you can generate the value like this:
+Assuming you have created a keyfile and saved it to the default location (e.g. `geneos aes new -k ~/.config/geneos/keyfile.aes`) then you can generate the value like this:

 ```bash
 $ geneos aes encode -e